+44 2080 128 209

 • Excellent food and snacks (vegetarian and special menus on request)

-• Dining in spacious air-conditioned lounge
+• Dining in the spacious air-conditioned lounge

 • Spacious sun and semi-covered decks